gRPC and Protocol Buffers: A Comprehensive Introduction to High-Performance, Low-Latency Communication

 Real-World Example: Netflix’s Streaming Platform

-Netflix, serving 300 million users globally on October 13, 2025, uses gRPC and Protobuf in its microservices architecture to handle real-time interactions for streaming, recommendations, and billing.
+Netflix, serving 300 million users globally, uses gRPC and Protobuf in its microservices architecture to handle real-time interactions for streaming, recommendations, and billing.

 • Scenario: A user in Mumbai streams a movie, requiring coordination between the playback-service, recommendation-service, and billing-service.